Reading time: 8 min.

 Dermatological conditions

-The skin beneath your beard is as exposed as your scalp to disease or infection.
+The skin beneath your beard is as vulnerable as your scalp to disease or infection.
 Perhaps even more so because your thicker facial hair helps retain oil and sweat, which can make a perfect breeding ground for fungi or bacteria.
 That is why some common scalp problems can also affect your beard.

-Seborrheic dermatitis is a very frequently encountered example.
+Seborrheic dermatitis is a very common example.
 While it is mostly known as a yeast infection of the scalp, in 87.7% of cases, it affects your face (usually alongside other body parts) [8].
 When it grows on your beard area, it can cause an itchy rash, greasy flakes as well as facial hair loss.

 Beard seborrheic dermatitis